sergiusens/snappy-docs/build-snaps/hooks.md

 ### “remove”

-The remove hook is called upon snap removal.
+The remove hook is called when the last revision of a snap gets removed.

 #### Example